In the rural state of Creuse, France, you’ll find an unlikely awesome attraction: The Tapestry Museum!

 The museum has interactive touchscreens where you can learn about individual pieces.
 Of course, the 1200 square foot facility also has a sizable gift shop.

-The Aubusson Tapestry Museum opened in 2016.
-As of this writing, the museum is open daily (except Tuesdays) from 9:30 am to noon, and again from 2-6 pm.
-It’s closed during those lunch hours from noon to 2pm.
-The hours change during peak tourist season of July and August, when it’s open from 10 am to 6 pm everyday (still closed Tuesdays.)
+The Aubusson Tapestry Museum opened nearly a decade ago.
+As of this writing, the museum is open six days a week (closed on Tuesdays) from 9:30 am to noon, and again from 2-6 pm.
+It’s closed during lunch hours from noon to 2 pm.

 Tickets can be purchased at the door and cost 8 Euros each (roughly $9 USD.)
 Visitors under age 25 or over 65 are only charged 5.50 Euros, while kids under 18 are free.